mineiros-io/terraform-google-network-subnet/README.md

   ]
   ```

-  The object accepts the following attributes:
+  Each `subnets` object in the list accepts the following attributes:

   - [**`name`**](#attr-subnets-name): *(**Required** `string`)*<a name="attr-subnets-name"></a>